iannwendy/NOTEAPP/README.md

 # Notes App - Modern Note Management Application

-A full-featured web application for creating, managing, and sharing notes with real-time collaboration and offline capabilities.
+A full-featured web application for creating, managing, and sharing notes with real-time collaboration.

 ## ✨ Features